siiftun1857/istrolid-magnux-documents/modifiers.md

 ## cloak_disappeared
 > tags: gameplayImpact, informingImpact
-> info: Clocked unarmed units completely disappeared to enemies.
+> info: Cloaked unarmed units completely disappeared to enemies.

 Cloaked unarmed units are completely disappeared to enemies.
 They are not shown on their screen, AI rules of enemies cannot trace them, and weapons of enemies won't attack them since they don't know these units exist.